+Students interested in biomedical engineering may find a number of good programs around the country.
+Here we look at ten of the best schools based on how they are ranked by U.S. News & World Report and the programs that they offer.
 Undergraduate programs in biomedical engineering teach students how biological, medical and engineering technologies can be used to improve human health.
-Each of the schools profiled below has an undergraduate biomedical engineering program that's accredited by ABET Inc., formerly the Accreditation Board for Engineering and Technology.
+Each of the schools we'll be profiling here has an undergraduate biomedical engineering program that's accredited by ABET Inc., formerly the Accreditation Board for Engineering and Technology.
 Additionally, each of these schools has been recognized by U.S. News & World Report for excellence in biomedical engineering programming.

 |Columbia University||Undergraduate biomedical engineering curriculum has a physical focus||New York, NY|

 |Duke University||Has elective course sequences in electrobiology or tissue engineering, among other areas||Durham, NC|

 |Massachusetts Institute of Technology||Has a Biomechanics Traineeship Program for students||Cambridge, MA|